GEN X FIGHTERS & THE LAST CRUSADE

 CONCLUSION

-At this point of history, it can be said that Gen Xers have generally lived half their life before the internet and half their lives after it.
-They are both the Indiana Jones of history and the Luke Skywalkers of the future moving forward with humanity's ever-accelerating march into a tech-heavy, uncertain dystopia armed only with their vague intuitive sense of spirituality to navigate with.
+At this point in history, it can be said that Gen Xers have lived roughly half their lives before the internet and half after it.
+They are both the Indiana Joneses of history and the Luke Skywalkers of the future—moving forward with humanity’s ever-accelerating march into a tech-heavy, uncertain dystopia, armed only with a vague, intuitive sense of spirituality to navigate by.

-Previous generations before us had religion to guide their sense of faith.
+Previous generations had religion to guide their sense of faith.

 We just had the movies.